 It’s governance season at CIRA and during this time, our members have an important role – showing support for candidates and voting to elect CIRA’s board of directors.
 As a voting CIRA member, what should you be looking for in candidates?

-Note if you're a CIRA member, you can now show your support for our preferred candidate.
+Note: if you're a CIRA member, you can now vote for your preferred candidate.

 We’ve made it a litter easier.
 When casting your ballot, consider the following.

 1. Does this candidate represent the skills CIRA needs on the board?

 This year, there is especially a need for board members with skills and expertise in finance.
 As well, there is a strong need for individuals with business skills related to the technological aspects of CIRA’s work.
 For example, privacy, cybersecurity, risk management and community improvement.

 CIRA manages .CA on behalf of all Canadians so our board should reflect the diversity of our country.
 In order to build a better online Canada, it’s important that our board is balanced with gender and regional diversity and traditionally under-represented communities, like Eastern and Northern parts of the country.

 Each year the CIRA’s governance committee submits a Board Competencies and Diversity Report that outlines the diversity of skills needed on the board.
 Here’s more on our blog on the skills and experience we are looking for.

 2. How will this candidate contribute to building a better online Canada?

 CIRA’s mission is to build a better online Canada, for all Canadians.
 Our goal is to give back to the community in a measurable way by supporting and investing in initiatives that make Canada’s internet stronger, safer and more accessible for all Canadians.